jefeish/demo-days-21_IaC-in-github/README.md

 Some useful information on [Hubot](https://hubot.github.com/docs/).

-The Repository already contains a Hubot project, so there should be no need to setup a new project, form scratch, but this information can provide a better understanding.
+The Repository already contains a Hubot project, so there should be no need to setup a new project, but this information can provide a better understanding.

 ### ChatOps

-Make sure you have a Slack account, since we are using the Slack and the [Hubot Slack adapter](https://slack.dev/hubot-slack/) for this demo (other Hubot adapters are available)
+Make sure you have a Slack account, since we are using Slack and the [Hubot Slack adapter](https://slack.dev/hubot-slack/) for this demo (other Hubot adapters are available)

 Here are some notes on how to [install a Slack Bot](https://api.slack.com/authentication/migration#classic), to support our Hubot and enable the Self-Service.